Connie Ediss: Later years

 In 1914, Ediss starred in the London revue Not Likely.
 Her next role was on Broadway in the musical Suzi (1914) as Lina Balzer.
 She was then in a Broadway play, Stolen Orders (1915).
 She travelled to Australia and New Zealand in 1916 for another tour lasting more than two years, playing in musicals and other comedies.

 Ediss finally returned to England in 1919 and made no further overseas tours.
 She continued her career in West End theatre, playing in a long-running farce, Lord Richard in the Pantry, with Cyril Maude and Lydia Bilbrook (1919), and then the comedy-thriller The Ghost Train (1923).
 In 1926 she appeared alongside George Barrett in a production of the farcical comedy Bringing Up Father.
-She toured the northern provinces in 1928 in the Walter C. Hackett farce Other Men's Wives.
+She toured the northern provinces in 1928 in the Walter Hackett farce Other Men's Wives.
 She followed this with a touring revival of Lord Richard in the Pantry.
 By the 1930s, she acted in a few films: A Warm Corner (1930) as Mrs. Corner, The Temperance Fete (1932) as Mrs. Hearty and Night of the Garter (1933) as Fish.

 Ediss was admitted to hospital in November 1933 and was noted as being "seriously ill with heart trouble".
 She died of heart disease in Brighton in April 1934 at the age of 63.
 Ediss, who was known as being charitable and gave away thousands of pounds, died a "poor woman" with an estate of £300, which she left to her sister.
 Her funeral took place at St Anne's Church in Brighton.